BasilAvad/FreeRTOS/README.md

 ```

-* Create an object of MovingAverage using the constructor.
+* Create an object of .

 ```cpp

 ```

-*  Call a member function of the object in the loop function.
+*  Call a member function of the object in .

 ```cpp